 LEGO & Literally Everyone

-In the mid-2000s, LEGO struggled with the problem of giving their designers too much creative freedom, spawning a mess of overly-complicated products and a failed cartoon starring LEGO characters that were too confusing for kids to even play with.
+In the mid-2000s, LEGO struggled with the problem of giving its designers too much creative freedom, spawning a mess of overly complicated products and a failed cartoon starring LEGO characters that were too confusing for kids to even play with.

 In the incredible turnaround that followed, brand collaborations became a massive part of LEGO’s business, creating a new way for kids to invite their favorite characters from other franchises into the worlds they imagine.

-Maybe you’ve heard of some of them: LEGO Star Wars.
-LEGO Avengers.
-LEGO Harry Potter.
-LEGO Lord of the Rings.
-LEGO Batman.
-LEGO Indiana Jones.
-LEGO Ninja Turtles.
-Even a collaboration with NASA to create models like a LEGO model of the Curiosity Rover they sent to Mars in 2012.
+You may have heard of some of them: LEGO Star Wars, LEGO Avengers, LEGO Harry Potter, LEGO Lord of the Rings, LEGO Batman, LEGO Indiana Jones, and LEGO Ninja Turtles.
+LEGO even collaborated with NASA to create models, like the LEGO model of the Curiosity Rover they sent to Mars in 2012.

-By providing fresh and unexpected content for social media efforts, brand crossovers can be a cornerstone of many inbound marketing plans.
+Brand crossovers can be a cornerstone of many inbound marketing plans by providing fresh and unexpected content for social media efforts.
 They bring fresh associations to a brand attribute, reinforcing messages by adding creative and dramatic context.
-For both startups and household names, brand collaboration can have exponential effects, provided the chemistry is right.
+Brand collaboration can have exponential effects for both startups and household names, provided the chemistry is right, significantly enhancing brand recognition.